fcambus/spleen/README.md

 ## Roadmap

 - Fix glyphes and alignment for all sizes
-- Add extended character set for sizes where it makes sense (everything but the 5x8 version)
 - Release 1.0.0
 - Add bigger sizes (24x48 and 32x64) for 4K monitors